Last Updated on

 b) A Taxable Person who calculated the Tax on the supply by reference to the profit margin.

-2) Where he made a supply of Goods for which Input Tax was not recovered in accordance with Article (53) of UAE Cabinet Decision (52) of 2017 on the executive regulations of the Federal Decree Law No. (8) of 2017 on Value Added Tax.
+2) Where he made a supply of Goods for which Input Tax was not recovered in accordance with Article (53) of Dubai Cabinet Decision (52) of 2017 on the executive regulations of the Federal Decree Law No. (8) of 2017 on Value Added Tax.

 The Goods to which above paragraph refers are Goods which have been subject to Tax before the supply which shall be subject to the profit margin scheme and those Goods are: